godotengine/godot-docs/tutorials/3d/3d_performance_and_limitations.rst

 faster it will be rendered.
 This is *really* relative and depends on many factors.

 On a modern PC and console, vertex cost is low.
-Very low.
 GPUs originally only rendered triangles, so all the vertices:

 1. Had to be transformed by the CPU (including clipping).